Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 ### How to write good scenarios/examples
 Since scenarios are examples that are formalized by a business readable DSL, but are contentwise similar, they are considered synonym for the following section.
 In a Cucumber.io article [@Rose2019Brief], Seb Rose describes the traits of a good scenario with the combined acronym BRIEF.
-- Business Language
+1. Business Language
-- Real Data
+2. Real Data
-- Intention Revealing
+3. Intention Revealing
-- Essential
+4. Essential
-- Focused
+5. Focused
-- Brief (Which is the acronym itself.)
+6. Brief (Which is the acronym itself.)

-Using the _business language_ in scenarios aims to keep the business people engaged and to bring it more into line with the actual software. _Real data_ should be used for scenarios to reveal the intention of it.
-Another way of revealing the intention of a scenario is by focusing on _revealing the intent_ of the aspect of a system, rather than on the mechanics that lead to that result.
+Using the (1) business language in scenarios aims to keep the business people engaged and to bring it more into line with the actual software.
+(2) Real data should be used for scenarios to reveal the intention of it.
+Another way of revealing the intention of a scenario is by focusing on (3) revealing the intent of the aspect of a system, rather than on the mechanics that lead to that result.
 This applies to the name of a scenario just as much as to the content.
-Focussing a scenario onto only the _essential_ parts of an illustrated business rule means to remove everything that does not directly contribute to the readers understanding of the system.
-Moreover, one scenario should _focus_ on describing only one business rule.
-Therefore it is possible to describe a scenario in a _brief_ way, which makes a scenario easier to understand and discuss for people of all roles.
+Focussing a scenario onto only the (4) essential parts of an illustrated business rule means to remove everything that does not directly contribute to the readers understanding of the system.
+Moreover, one scenario should (5) focus on describing only one business rule.
+Therefore it is possible to describe a scenario in a (6) brief way, which makes a scenario easier to understand and discuss for people of all roles.

 ### Three amigos/ Specification workshop / Discovery workshop